Tuesday, July 14, 2026

 category and should be avoided whenever possible.

-Nivex Exchange shows multiple strong indicators of being a scam broker and should be avoided.
+Nivex Exchange shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.